The Drying Salton Sea

 The answer was frightening- “And the doctor said yes, so I don’t know what my son’s future looks like.”

 The Imperial Valley has one of the nation’s highest rates of asthma related hospitalizations and emergency room visits for children, double California’s average8.
 Bronchitis is common, and many residents experience excessive coughing, wheezing, and shortness of breath7.
 These conditions have led the Department of Public Health to estimate that anywhere from 2 to 23 percent of children in Imperial County have asthma that is going undiagnosed and untreated3.
-This is deadly and expensive.
+It is deadly and expensive.
 There are almost twice as many hospitalizations from heart attacks in Imperial County than in neighboring San Diego County due to the strain poor air quality puts on people’s hearts9.
-This area consistently ranks in the worst three counties statewide for hospitalizations due to heart attacks4.
+The area consistently ranks in the worst three counties statewide for hospitalizations due to heart attacks4.

 The Origin of the Salton Sea